 Alterations and additions to listed buildings require listed building consent from your local planning authority.

 Always check before starting any work; consent is required for the building and its curtilage, or surrounding area.
 Curtilage can include the garden, land and other buildings associated with your home, for example, stables or the lawn.
-Consent is crucial for larger projects like solar, pumps and biomass boilers – you can’t simply install solar panels in the garden.
+Consent is crucial for larger projects like solar panels or heat pumps, for example – you can’t simply install solar panels in the garden.